amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 - SessionToken
 - AccessKeyId

+We then pass these as environment variables to the AWS CLI and try to perform the above operation on the S3 bucket:

 ```
 $ AWS_SESSION_TOKEN="<session-token-above>" AWS_ACCESS_KEY_ID=<key id above> AWS_SECRET_ACCESS_KEY=<secret key above> aws s3 ls s3://github-amitsaha-bucket/
 ```

+And it works!

 We can create an object as well: